0x1ceKing/Zabbix-6.0.31/README.md

 Templates support several [Compose  profiles](https://docs.docker.com/compose/profiles/).
 Minimal set of services is brought up by default, to start additional components e.g. Zabbix Agent use profile 'full' or 'all'.
 Additionally, it is possible to start only required components.

-## Issues and Wiki

-Be sure to check [the Wiki-page](https://github.com/zabbix/zabbix-docker/wiki) on common problems and questions.
-If you still have problems with or questions about the images, please contact us through a [GitHub issue](https://github.com/zabbix/zabbix-docker/issues).

-> [!NOTE]
-> Please report here issues and feature requests related to Docker images only.
-If you have issues or ideas how to improve Zabbix, use official [bug tracker](https://support.zabbix.com/).

-## Contributing

-You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.

-Before you start to code, we recommend discussing your plans through a [GitHub issue](https://github.com/zabbix/zabbix-docker/issues), especially for more ambitious contributions.
-This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.

-## License

-Starting from Zabbix version 7.0, all subsequent Zabbix versions will be released under the GNU Affero General Public License version 3 (AGPLv3).
-You can modify the relevant version and propagate such modified version under the terms of the AGPLv3 as published by the Free Software Foundation.
-For additional details, including answers to common questions about the AGPLv3, see the generic FAQ from the [Free Software Foundation](http://www.fsf.org/licenses/gpl-faq.html).

-Zabbix is Open Source Software, however, if you use Zabbix in a commercial context we kindly ask you to support the development of Zabbix by purchasing some level of technical support.
-All previous Zabbix software versions up to 6.4 are released under the GNU General Public License version 2 (GPLv2).
-The formal terms of the GPLv2 and AGPLv3 can be found at http://www.fsf.org/licenses/.
 ## Docker Build Command
 ```docker compose -f .\docker-compose_v3_ubuntu_mysql_latest.yaml up --build```